vladislavkruglikov/eagle/README.md

 ## 🦅 eagle

-This repository allows you to train your eagle draft model with ease and prepare required artifacts fully compatible with [SGLang](https://github.com/sgl-project/sglang) to serve your trained eagle draft model.
-In documentation I provide step by step guide how to reproduce eagle 1 paper results on sharegpt dataset with metrics almost the same as reported in the [paper](https://arxiv.org/abs/2401.15077v1)

-Checkout [documentation](./documentation/README.md) to get started
+Repository allows one to train eagle draft model fully compatible with [SGLang](https://github.com/sgl-project/sglang) that achives [paper](https://arxiv.org/abs/2401.15077v1) score in terms of end to end latency speed up and generation throughput.
+I will work on this project to make it minimalistic as possible while making it scalable to allow you to train SOTA eagle draft model under 1 hour on a single node of enterprise GPUs but not limited to.
+Checkout [pages](./pages/README.md) to get started